latticelabs/Mitty-deprecated-/docs/api/variants.rst

 computation speed when we are dealing with large population simulations.
 Without this separation in implementation, each time we create a sample we would waste time and space creating identical copies of variants.

-Using the current implementation, a variant in a sample is one byte of metadata indicating which copy(ies) of the chromosome the variant is on, whether it is recessive and a fitness value.
+Using the current implementation, a variant in a sample is three bytes of metadata indicating which copy(ies) of the chromosome the variant is on, whether it is recessive and a fitness value.
 There is then a pointer to the actual (heavy) variant data with (POS, REF and ALT).